What is Cash?

 Cash in Financial Statements

-To reconcile the changes in amount over a period, accountants prepare a statement of cash flows, which shows all money that was generated and consumed by a business, ending with the net change in money at the bottom.
+To reconcile the changes in an amount over a period, accountants prepare a statement of cash flows, which shows all money that was generated and consumed by a business, ending with the net change in money at the bottom.

 Below is an example of Amazon’s 2017 balance sheet, where you can see the amount recorded on the very first line of the statement.

 Learn more in CFI’s Free Accounting Courses.

 Money in Economics

 In economics, the term refers to money in the physical form, which includes all types of legal tender, such as bills and coins.
 It is used as a reserve for making payments and is an important part of macroeconomic policies, including the money supply.